Koalephant/StanfordCoreNLPHTTPServer/README.md

 </root>
 ```

-Note you can olso try this [online](http://nlp.stanford.edu:8080/corenlp/process) at Stanford University.
-Make sure you choose "XML" as output format.
-The output you get there only slightly differs from the XML here.
+Note you can also try this [online](http://nlp.stanford.edu:8080/corenlp/process) at Stanford University.
+Choose XML or JSON as the ouput format to see something close to how Stanford CoreNLP HTTP Server would respond (with appropriate `Accept` request header)

 ## Installation